Tiling dense hypergraphs: Applications

 \section{Applications}

-In what follows, we illustrate the use of \cref{thm:framework,thm:framework-exceptional} with applications for minimum degree and quasirandomness conditions in graphs and hypergraphs.
-We also touch on variations of these problems in ordered and rainbow settings.
+In what follows, we illustrate the use of \cref{thm:framework,thm:framework-exceptional} with applications for minimum degree and uniform density conditions in graphs and hypergraphs.
+We also touch on variations of these problems in ordered and transversal settings.